billy-le/billyle.dev/packages/website/src/content/posts/adding-rss-feed-content-and-fixing-markdown-image-paths-in-astro.md

 ![Corrected image path in RSS feed](./_images/rss-feed-content-fix/astro-correct-image-path.png)

 🥳 Yes!
-It's looking good and seems to be pointing the the path correctly.
+It's looking good and seems to be pointing to the path correctly.

-\*\* **Note** \*\*

-Since we're doing it this way, we're not actually using the optimized images that Astro outputs which is the `webp` format.

-I have yet to explore how to dynamically get the correct path to the `webp` version.

 Okay, time to push to live and test Feedly and dev.to.